ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 Actions are tasks or functions that the AI is set to perform.
 Each Action is a combination of an action type and an action configuration.
-Action types define what kind of task the AI will perform, while the action configuration specifies how the task should be executed.
+Action types define what kind of task the AI performs, while action configurations specify how the task should be executed.
-This clear separation allows for a flexible system where actions can be easily created, managed, and customized.
+This clear separation allows for a flexible system where actions can be created, managed, and customized with minimal effort.

 #### Action type

 Action types are predefined by developers.
 Each action type defines the structure and nature of the task that the AI service performs.
 Action types could be designed to generate alt text for images, summarize a passage of text, or even translate content into another language.
-By defining action types, developers can create a wide range of functionalities that can be easily deployed within the application.
+By defining action types, developers can create a wide range of functionalities that can be deployed within the application.

 #### Action configuration